Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence

-where $\mu_{\alpha}$ denotes the mean of Like/ Quote/ Reply/ Retweet Count, $n$ indicates the total number of tweets of a particular user, $\alpha_{i}$ represents the number of Like/ Quote/ Reply/ Retweet obtained for the $i^{th}$ tweet. \subitem \textbf{$C_{18}$: No of Unique Source: }The tweets can be posted through various sources like an API interface, a web application, an HTTP interface, a blogging platform, etc. A legitimate user might not always limit publishing tweets from a specific source.
+where $\mu_{\alpha}$ denotes the mean of Like/ Quote/ Reply/ Retweet Count, $n$ indicates the total number of tweets of a particular user, $\alpha_{i}$ represents the number of Like/ Quote/ Reply/ Retweet obtained for the $i^{th}$ tweet.\\ \textbf{$C_{18}$: No of Unique Source: }The tweets can be posted through various sources like an API interface, a web application, an HTTP interface, a blogging platform, etc. A legitimate user might not always limit publishing tweets from a specific source.
 But the bots could limit their tweets to a few sources because of scale and automation-related considerations~\cite{amleshwaram2013cats}.
 So, the number of unique sources~($nSoc$) used by accounts gives insight into the botness level.
-The more number of unique sources implies the more likely the account is to be genuine. \subitem \textbf{$C_{19}$: Unique Source Ratio: }It is the ratio between the total number of unique sources used by one user and the total number of unique sources used by all users.
+The more number of unique sources implies the more likely the account is to be genuine.\\ \textbf{$C_{19}$: Unique Source Ratio: }It is the ratio between the total number of unique sources used by one user and the total number of unique sources used by all users.
 Since the benign users use multiple sources, the ratio will be higher for the real users.
 It is defined as:

-\subitem \textbf{$C_{20}$: Tweet Similarity: }The tweet's content determines the account's spamming behavior.
+\textbf{$C_{20}$: Tweet Similarity: }The tweet's content determines the account's spamming behavior.
 If an account's tweets are similar, it is more likely that it is a spammer~\cite{chen2018semi}.
 The cosine similarity of the tweets measures how closely the tweets are related, and a greater score for this feature suggests that the account could be a spam account.

-where $tweet_{i} \cdot tweet_{j}$ indicates dot product of two tweets, and $|| tweet_{i} ||$ indicates norm. \item \textbf{Time Level} \\ The published time of the tweet can be used to extract various time-based information.
-The temporal distribution of postings has been seen to differ among spammers and legitimate users.
-We extracted 16 temporal features. \subitem \textbf{$T_{1}$: No.of Post Per Day: }The amount of tweets and retweets shared by spammers in a day is often higher than that of non-spammers.
+where $tweet_{i} \cdot tweet_{j}$ indicates dot product of two tweets, and $|| tweet_{i} ||$ indicates norm.\\ \\ \textbf{\textit{Time Level Features:} } The temporal distribution of postings has been seen to differ among spammers and legitimate users.
+We extracted 16 temporal features.\\ \\ \textbf{$T_{1}$: No.of Post Per Day: }The amount of tweets and retweets shared by spammers in a day is often higher than that of non-spammers.
 Therefore, we adopted this feature for identifying bot users, and it is the ratio of the number of posts~(both tweets and retweets) to their account age.